Windows 11 23H2 new features and changes (September 2023 update)

 The company says that this feature doesn’t have specific requirements for display or connection, but it recommends panels with a wider-than-sRGB gamut and optionally 10-bit per color channel or greater.

-On Settings > System > Power & battery, you will find a new “Presence sensing” page to control the devices that can determine your presence near the computer.
+On Settings > System > Power & battery, you will find a new “Presence sensing” page to control the devices capable of determining your presence near the computer.
 The page also includes an “Adaptive Dimming” feature to dim the display when you look away from the screen.

 Presence Sensing settings